 |Job Outlook (2012-2022)||21%|

 |Similar Occupations||Rehabilitation counselor, registered nurse, health educator, health community worker|

 |Key Skills||Empathy; problem-solving, listening, analytical, organizational, and speaking skills|

 Source: U.S. Bureau of Labor Statistics

 Licensing and Certification

-A dietician is someone who promotes healthy dietary habits by creating and supervising meals, meal preparation, and nutritional programs.
-The primary goal of a dietician is to ensure that a client is eating a diet suitable for his or her health.
-For example, if someone is overweight, a dietician may recommend a reduced-calorie diet.
+A dietitian is someone who promotes healthy dietary habits by creating and supervising meals, meal preparation, and nutritional programs.
+The primary goal of a dietitian is to ensure that a client is eating a diet suitable for his or her health.
+For example, if someone is overweight, a dietitian may recommend a reduced-calorie diet.

-Other dietician occupations include consulting and management careers.
-These positions are similar to the dietician careers above, but they're generally related to different businesses or organizations like cafeterias, schools, prisons, or private practices.
+Other dietitian occupations include consulting and management careers.
+These positions are similar to the dietitian careers above, but they're generally related to different businesses or organizations like cafeterias, schools, prisons, or private practices.